sani-coop/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

 Randomization
 ===============

-With OLX, you set value randomization as an attribute of the ``problem`` element.
+With OLX, you set value randomization as an attribute of the ``<problem>`` element.

 .. code-block:: xml

   <problem rerandomize="always"></problem>

-You can choose the following options.
+You can specify the following values.

 * always
-* on reset
+* onreset
 * never
-* per student
+* perstudent

 .. _Show Answer: